 For teachers, there are two ways to work on Italki: as a community tutor or as a professional teacher.
-Community tutors are native speakers or advanced in the languages they want to teach, but they don’t have a formal education or experience in teaching foreign languages.
+Community tutors are native speakers or advanced speakers in the languages they want to teach, but they don’t have a formal education or experience in teaching foreign languages.
 Professional teachers must provide documents showing their training or experience as the language teacher.
-They can offer both informal tutoring and more formal classes, while community tutors offer only informal tutoring.
+Professional teachers can offer both informal tutoring and more formal classes, while community tutors offer only informal tutoring.

 I hold a degree in German philology, so I registered as a professional teacher on Italki.
 I believe that your success on the platform depends a lot on the language you are planning to teach.
 For some languages, there are already so many teachers and tutors that Italki sets a limit for applications.
 If you are thinking to apply as a professional teacher or community tutor on Italki, check if your language is open for applications at the moment.

 I decided to offer only German and Ukrainian lessons.
 German seems to be popular enough and I can’t complain about not getting enough students.
 At the same time, there are not too many teachers, so competition is not too bad.
 After my application was approved, I was surprised at how fast I got my first students.
 I am not sure whether I was just lucky or Italki uses some algorithm that helps newly registered teachers to be easily discovered.
 But already after the third or fourth week, I started getting more lesson requests that I could handle, so I had to raise my rates.
 In the last 3 months, I had on average 70-80 lessons every month.